toUpperCase78/salary-prediction-collection/README.md

 ## Overview

-This repo aims for which studies I've carried out to understand and gain insights about how salaries can be predicted against several attributes among datasets from various GitHub repos.
-Generally, these include the operations below, but the methods applied may differ from each other:
+This repo aims for which studies I've carried out to understand and gain insights about how salaries can be predicted in the best way, against several attributes among datasets from various GitHub repos; also to figure out which machine learning model is the best to deliver reliable salary predictions with regards to measurements.

+Generally, these operations are included below, but the methods applied may differ from each other:

 * Exploratory Data Analysis (EDA)
 * Data Visualizations
-* Feature Engineering (Preprocessing)
+* Feature Engineering / Preprocessing
 * Predictions with Machine Learning Regression models
 * Comparisons of model results with measurements (MSE, REMSE, MAE, R2, Cross Validation)
 * Explainable AI (XAI)